gromacs/gromacs/docs/release-notes/2027/major/miscellaneous.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without a space between the colon and number!

+Renamed all NBNXN environment variables to NBNXM
+""""""""""""""""""""""""""""""""""""""""""""""""

+All environment variables starting with ``GMX_NBNXN`` have been renamed to start with ``GMX_NBNXM`` for consistency with the algorithm's name.

 Replaced usage of custom Bohr radius value in gmx spatial with the common value from units
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""